vygr/ChrysaLisp/docs/CLASSES.md

 # Lisp Classes

 Lisp level Classes are implanted via a macro set in the `lib/class/class.inc` file.
-This is included via `boot.inc` so is available to all applications without need to import the library.
+This is included via `root.inc` so is available to all applications without need to import the library.

 A class and its object instances consist of two VP level `hmap` objects.
 One